Jordan-deJong/scaffolding/README.md

 then add files to the 'tmp/scaffolding' directory and process them all with:

     $ rails g scaffolding

+The scaffold's will be named the same as there respective files names.

 #### Options
 (You will be asked these at the terminal if not specified)